dyepezds/revenue-forecasting-optimization/README.md

 This project demonstrates an **end-to-end forecasting workflow** using both **statistical methods (SARIMAX)** and **machine learning (XGBoost)**.

-It highlights skills in **business intelligence, forecasting, and applied analytics** that translate across industries such as **gaming, retail, finance, and hospitality**.
+It highlights skills in **business intelligence, forecasting, and applied analytics** that translate across industries such as **business, retail, and finance**.

 ---